 Fairmont Booster Pump Station - Architectural Rendering

 Based on the anticipated production rates of Well 21 and two future wells, the existing 16-inch diameter pipeline in Richfield Road between Well 21 and the District's Richfield Plant does not have sufficient capacity.
 Therefore, a new transmission main, ranging from 20-inches to 36-inches in diameter, with a total length of approximately 2,000 lineal feet, was constructed in Richfield Road.
 The project also included chlorine analyzers, chlorine injection lines, and sampling lines for water quality.
 Construction is expected to be completed by Spring 2017.

 Well 21 is a proposed groundwater production well located at 4060 E. La Palma Avenue, Anaheim.
 This well will provide the District with an additional source of groundwater, thereby reducing our dependency on imported water.
 The District obtained a 20-foot by 40-foot easement from the Orange County Water District (OCWD) to accommodate the wellhead facilities.
 A well was drilled to confirm the quantity and quality.
 Thereafter, the well was drilled and completed with a steel casing and pump-tested in May 2014.
 Design of the proposed wellhead facilities along with 700 lineal feet of discharge pipeline has been completed.
 Construction was completed in April 2017.

 In accordance with the District’s Asset Management Plan, the District is replacing older water pipelines as part of an ongoing program.
 The project also includes replacing deteriorating water pipelines with a history of breakage.
 District staff completed the design to replace approximately 3,400 feet of the critical pipeline reaches in Short Street, Lakehaven Way, Lakeshore Lane, Lemon Drive, Main Street, Olinda Street, Meadowview Drive, and Woodhaven Drive.
-Construction is expected to be completed by early 2017.
+Construction was completed in January 2017.